Gender Discrimination in Financial Advising: Evidence from the Chinese Market

 Experimental Design

 Our study investigates the investment advisory practices of securities firms in a southern city in China.
-We identified all securities firms and their branches using publicly available data platforms and confirmed their eligibility for the study through direct contact.
+We identified the full universe of securities firms and their branches using publicly available data platforms and confirmed their eligibility for the study through direct contact.
 Auditors, resembling typical retail investors, visited branches to interact with financial advisors.
-The study spanned two rounds, with the first round lasting four months and the second conducted over two weeks.
+The study comprised four rounds, with the first round spanning four months, the second conducted over two weeks, and the third and fourth rounds each lasting less than three weeks.
 Auditors were trained with standardized guidelines and conversation templates to ensure consistency in their interactions.
 During the visits, auditors collected detailed information about investment recommendations, commission practices, and other related advice.
 Compensation for auditors ensured their commitment to the study.

 Experimental Design Details